xspurs/redis-pubsub/README.md

+# Working in progress

-# a simple service to provide interface for publish/subscribe by using redis
+a simple service to provide interface for publish/subscribe by using redis